Rolikasi/digital-public-goods-map/README.md

 5. Theming can easily be modified through CSS.

+6. Storytelling feature realized with [react-scrollama](https://github.com/jsonkao/react-scrollama) library.

 ## 🛠 Architecture

 This webapp is built using [Next.js](https://nextjs.org/) as a React Framework and deployed using [Vercel](https://vercel.com/).
-[Bootstrap](https://getbootstrap.com/) is used as the baseline theme.
-This application is as simple as it gets: it consists of one page and one component.
+There are 2 pages: `index.js` and `helper.js`

 * `pages/_app.js` is the application entry point, which loads the required stylesheets and loads `index.js`
 * `pages/index.js` wraps most of the logic of the application:
-    - loads the data asynchronously from Google spreadsheet and https://github.com/unicef/publicgoods-candidates, and stores each dataset in its own React state variable, as well as combining them into a one single list.
-    - displays a loader and footer.
+    - loads the data from [google spreadsheet](https://docs.google.com/spreadsheets/d/1t75gYVhdUjPD1532DbPYN49FLXFhpRwEBFiS4Hbk6_Q) and [unicef/publicgoods-candidates](https://github.com/unicef/publicgoods-candidates) using [Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration).
+It allows us to prerender data as JSONs, create or update static pages after the site is built.
+It significantly improves loading time and requires no fetches from client side.
+All data passed to react components as `props`.
     - loads the MapComponent from `components/mapComponents.js`
+* `pages/helper.js` tool which allows team easily find logitude, latitude and zoom variables for cards in [google spreadsheet](https://docs.google.com/spreadsheets/d/1t75gYVhdUjPD1532DbPYN49FLXFhpRwEBFiS4Hbk6_Q)
-* `components/mapComponent.js` loads the Mapbox map, adds a layer for each dataset, programmatically creates a popup for each country, searchBar menu to toggle the visibility of each layer of digitalpublic good, and creates filters for other layers of data.
+* `components/mapComponent.js` loads the Mapbox map, adds a layer for each dataset, creates a popup for each country, searchBar menu to toggle the visibility of each layer of digitalpublic good, and creates filters for other layers of data.
+* `components/infoComponent.js` display information about selected digital public good.
+* `components/searchBox.js` interface that allows users to select and search for digital public good.

 ## ✏️ Configuration

 In order to run this application, you need to:
 - open an account with [Mapbox](https://www.mapbox.com/) to obtain an *Access Token*.
-- Copy [google spreadsheet](https://docs.google.com/spreadsheets/d/1t75gYVhdUjPD1532DbPYN49FLXFhpRwEBFiS4Hbk6_Q) for this project and [set up](https://github.com/bpk68/g-sheets-api#readme) it so you can obtain sheets id.
+- Copy [google spreadsheet](https://docs.google.com/spreadsheets/d/1t75gYVhdUjPD1532DbPYN49FLXFhpRwEBFiS4Hbk6_Q) for this project and [set up](https://github.com/bpk68/g-sheets-api#set-up-a-google-sheet) it so you can obtain sheets id.
 The following [environment variables](https://nextjs.org/docs/basic-features/environment-variables) need to be set in `.env` or `.env.local`:
 ```
 NEXT_PUBLIC_ACCESS_TOKEN="MAPBOX_ACCESS_TOKEN"